roelzkie15/python-microservices-patterns/README.md

 ## Event Sourcing

 Event Sourcing is a powerful tool in building distributed systems in software architecture.
-As the name implies, it stores changes of a **Domain** as a sequence of events to a persistent data store called **Event Store** in an append-only log.
+As the name implies, it stores changes of a **Domain** as a sequence of immutable events to a persistent data store called **Event Store** in an append-only style.

+Whereas the traditional create, read, update, and delete (CRUD) usually update the data directly and a new value represents the current state without leaving a previous state or a history of how it got to the current state.

 It works well with [CQRS](#cqrs) architecture, since a write model and a read model can work together to separate the **Event Store** for append-only (write) operation from the **Materialize View** which you can use to query (read) suitable data for the UI presentation.
 Although CQRS is not required for the Event Sourcing design pattern.